Koonawarra

 Employment conditions in Koonawarra face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Koonawarra's workforce is balanced across white and blue collar jobs, with prominent representation in essential services sectors.
-Its unemployment rate was 10.6% as of September 2025.
+Koonawarra's workforce is balanced between white and blue collar jobs, with prominent representation in essential services sectors.
+The unemployment rate was 10.7% as of December 2025, which is 6.7% higher than Regional NSW's rate of 3.9%.
+Workforce participation was 57.1%, below Regional NSW's 61.3%.

 Frequently Asked Questions - Employment